Second Triumvirate: Parthian campaign

-Antony demanded the return of Crassus' eagles from Phraates; the "insecure new monarch" naturally refused.
+Antony demanded the return of Crassus' eagles from Phraates; Phraates, needing to ensure his own position, refused.
 Antony struck north towards Armenia, where he was joined by detachments from allied kings and a Roman governor.
 With sixteen legions and many auxiliaries, he drove south into Persia.
 Moving quickly without his siege engines, he arrived to Phraata, the Parthian capital, but then discovered that his slow-moving siege engines had been intercepted and destroyed.
 He was then abandoned by Artavasdes, the Armenian king; Antony, while successful in some defences, was unable to effectively counter the swift Parthian cavalry.

 Abandoning the siege, he was forced into a difficult retreat with few supplies and harried by Parthian archers.
 Over 27 days, the army returned after a famous display of resilience and valour, to Armenia.
 Reaching an agreement with Artavasdes, Antony continued to retreat through the winter until he reached Cappadocia.
 In total, he lost around a third of his entire army.

 The failure of the Parthian campaign fatally damaged Antony's military prestige and power.
 If it had been successful, it would clearly placed him above Octavian; but after its failure, Antony's fortunes turned for the worse.

 Sicily

-The preparations under Agrippa for Octavian's campaign against Sicily were "magnificent".
+Agrippa prepared exhaustively for Octavian's campaign against Sicily.
 Octavian also was able to secure support from Lepidus in Africa, who possibly had plans of his own.
 In July 36 BC, Octavian and Lepidus launched a three-pronged attack on Sicily with Octavian's forces landing in the north and east while Lepidus landed in the south.

 Initially, Octavian's naval forces were beset by storms.
 Lepidus' forces, however, successfully effected a landing in his theatre and placed one of Sextus' lieutenants under siege in Lilybaeum.
 In the north and east, there were naval battles: Octavian was personally defeated off Tauromenium while Agrippa was victorious off Mylae.
 Even so, Sextus' forces were stretched thin and Octavian was able to effect landings of 21 legions onto the island.
 A decisive naval battle ended the campaign, with Agrippa defeating Sextus near Naulochus on 3 September 36 BC.
 Sextus, able to muster only 17 ships, fled for Antony in the east.

 Lepidus, buoyed by victory, attempted to suborn Octavian's troops.
 After accepting the surrender of Sextus Pompey's legions, he attempted to negotiate with Octavian to exchange Sicily and Africa for his old provinces of Narbonensis and Spain.
 Octavian, walking into Lepidus' camp almost unaccompanied, secured the loyalty of the soldiers; defeated, Lepidus was then stripped of membership in the triumvirate and his provincial commands.
 Kept in his property, life, and the title of pontifex maximus, Lepidus was forced into exile and retirement.